Banda Sea Cruise + Tanimbar, Indonesia

 on the forest floor.

-At night we should find Tanimbar Boobook, and with a good deal of luck Australasian Masked Owl which has only ever been seen by a few lucky birders in Indonesia.
+At night we should find Tanimbar Boobook, and with a good deal of luck, Australasian Masked Owl.

 With such prolonged periods onboard, a range of possible seabirds and cetaceans could provide added excitement.
 The seas here have never been studied in detail so the sea-birding could be exciting at times.
-On our previous cruises we found huge numbers of Red-footed Booby and regular encounters with Bridled and Sooty Terns, Brown Noody, Brown Booby, all 3 jaegers and even two firsts for Indonesia; Heinroth's Shearwater and Red-billed Tropicbird – so who knows what else could lurk over the waters!
+On our previous cruises we found huge numbers of Red-footed Booby and regular encounters with Bridled and Sooty Terns, Brown Noody, Brown Booby, all 3 jaegers and even two firsts for Indonesia; Heinroth's Shearwater and Red-billed Tropicbird, along with a second, Tropical Shearwater – so who knows what else could lurk over the waters!
 Ceataceans recorded included Sperm, Bryde’s and Blue Whales, Risso’s, Bottle-nosed and Spinner Dolphins.